vsranjitroshan/vsranjitroshan.github.io/index.md

    Further processing is to be made to make the dataset ready for re-training the machine learning model.

+2. **ESE Hackathon** - **Runner up**

+   Achieved runner up position for the development of a railway level crossing system using Python.
+The task was to develop code in Python     and test it under multiple test conditions. <br />

+   <iframe src="https://drive.google.com/file/d/1Fvt17IjMez1ToctjG8Iaf7-ghtIEpQoT/preview" width="440" height="280"></iframe>

+   Data was collected from multiple magentic contact sensors on the track and level crossing gates gates and the algorithm was developed to    understand the train's heading direction and indications were made using LED's to the train to stop or proceed. <br />

 ## Project Index <a name="projectlist"></a>

+1. **Research project - Development of modular sensor fusion platform for environment perception** [read more](#project1) <br />

 1. **Retractable arm induced dynamically stable quadrotors** [read more](#projectm) <br />